 WHAT IS ICANS?

-Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS), also known as neurotoxicity, is a potential side effect of immunotherapy treatments.
+Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS), also known as neurotoxicity, is a potential side effect of immunotherapy treatments like CAR T-cell therapy, bispecific antibodies, and monoclonal antibodies.
 The specific cause of ICANS is still under research.